 At The Cabin, we take an integrative approach to addiction treatment, combining cognitive behavioural therapy, mindfulness and a modern version of the 12 Steps for optimal results.
 Our Recovery Zones treatment method boasts a 96% completion rate, and our clients are able to leave with a sense of preparedness, knowing they have the tools and ongoing support they need to deal with challenges and prevent relapse.

-The Cabin is licensed by the Thai Ministry of Health and our internationally accredited clinicians, board-certified psychiatrist, team of British, American and Australian trained psychologists, and 24-hour nursing staff are all fully committed to protecting and enhancing our reputation as the leading addiction treatment centre in the region, and one of the best in the world.
+The Cabin is an internationally accredited clinicians, board-certified psychiatrist, team of British, American and Australian trained psychologists, and 24-hour nursing staff are all fully committed to protecting and enhancing our reputation as the leading addiction treatment centre in the region, and one of the best in the world.

 Located in the tranquil forested foothills of Thailand’s northern capital Chiang Mai, The Cabin is a world away from the trigger-filled environment in which addiction thrives.
 Our luxury facilities and attentive staff ensure you have a soothing environment in which you can focus completely on recovery.